Written by Alexandra Thompson on May 3 , 2023

 2. Take keyword research seriously

+To get your content in front of your target audience, you first have to know what they’re searching for.
+That’s why keyword research is so important – it helps you find relevant keywords for your SEO content to target.
 There are plenty of SEO tools to help you with your research, many of which are free or low-priced.
 You can find a wide range of keyword research tools across the web, and many content management systems like WordPress have SEO assistance features.

-When you’re compiling your initial keyword list, consider:
+When compiling your initial keyword list, consider:

 • Search intent – What is your ideal prospect trying to achieve when they perform a search, and do your keywords align with that intent?